We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Baby bottles have come a long way in recent years.
-To start with, the hard plastics used to make baby bottles are no longer made with
+While options used to be more limited, you can now find bottles made from plastic, silicone, glass, or stainless steel.

-Some baby bottles are now made with food-grade silicone.
-Both plastic and silicone bottles are lightweight, and relatively easy to use and clean.
+Some baby bottles are now made with nontoxic, food-grade silicone.

 In addition to the materials of the actual bottle, another primary consideration as you shop is the bottle nipple.
 Nipples come in a variety of shapes, sizes, and flow rates.

 - regular bottle nipples, which come in slow, medium, and fast flows — sometimes labeled 1, 2, or 3

 - orthodontic nipples, which are designed to better mimic the human nipple